quantmind/d3-view/docs/model.md

 from its parent.
 An isolated model does not share any property with its parent model.
 For the root model it is always ``true``.

+### model.isolatedRoot

+Read-only property which points to the first ancestor, including self, which is an isolated model.

 ### model.parent

-Read-only property which gives the ancestor of the model if it exists.
+Read-only property which points to the ancestor of the model if it exists.
 It it does not exist, this is a root model.

-### model.parent
+### model.root

-Read-only property which point to the root model.
+Read-only property which points to the root model.

 ### model.uid